Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/index.md

 More extension points across other Sitecore products are planned.

-Let us know about you feedback: https://forms.office.com/e/cEndu1JLQc
+Let us know about your feedback: https://forms.office.com/e/cEndu1JLQc

 ### 1. Standalone - Cloud Portal Homepage
 Your app can be launched directly from the Cloud Portal homepage, opening in a new tab.
 This can be used for general information like health checks, environment overarching information or activities like information transfers.